 So for our game today, we'll be trying to get a car across to the other side of the road, and avoid being caught by angry chickens.

-Discover how to make an easy cross the road game on Scratch
+Discover How to Make an Easy Cross the Road Game on Scratch

-In order to build our game today, we're going to draw our own backdrop, and use a lot of 'if-then' blocks in Scratch coding to both check and see if two sprites are touching, and also allow ourselves to control a sprite with the arrow keys on our keyboard.
+In order to build our game today, we're going to draw our own backdrop, and use a lot of 'if-then' blocks to both check and see if two sprites are touching, and also allow ourselves to control a sprite with the arrow keys on our keyboard.
 Here's a link to the Finished Project.

 1. Draw your backdrop